RosaErick/stoic-quote-generator/README.md

 # Random Stoic Quote Generator For FCC

- This project was create for the Free Code Camp Curriculum, it was built with React and styled-components.
+ This project was created for the Free Code Camp Curriculum, it was built with React and styled-components.
  Feel free to use, modify and share as you like.

  Click [here](https://randomstoicquote.netlify.app/) to view the project.